Here is a selection of the most frequently asked questions which may also be of assistance to you as you start to make your plans:

-Do you just book the motorhomes?
+Do you book anything else besides motorhomes?

 Most of the holidays we organise for members involve a motorhome booking.
 However we are able to book all kinds of different holidays including flights, hotels on arrival, airport transfers, hotels for longer stays, excursions, car hire and so on.
 We can book everything from balloon trips over Ayers Rock in Australia, to white water rafting in New Zealand, sky plane excursions and whale watching in Canada.
 Or, we can simply advance book half and full-day city tours or entry to attractions and places of interest.
 Niagara Falls?
 We can do it.
 Hong Kong Harbour Cruise?
 No problem!
 You do not need to spend all your holiday in the motorhome.
 Why not use the trip to visit friends or family?
 Why not take a train journey across Australia to avoid having to do all the driving?
 How about renting a log-style cabin in Canada?
 Just let us know your requirements and we will give you a personalised quotation.

-Can you hire any type of motorhome?
+Can you hire any type of motorhome, RV or Campervan?

 What is the right size for my requirements?